creativescala/creative-scala/book/src/pages/foreword-2.md

 ## Acknowledgements

-The members of ScalaBridge London
+The members of ScalaBridge London, with particular mention to the following for reporting bugs and suggesting improvements:

+- Jess Gordon